-FIG. 1 is a perspective view of a topographical image capture, analysis and storage system of the present invention, showing the various integrated system components thereof, namely its topographical image detection subsystem, computer-based image analyzing subsystem, input/output interface circuitry, and archive image database subsystem;
+FIG. 1 is a perspective view of topographical image capture, analysis and storage system of the present invention, showing the various integrated system components thereof, namely its topographical image detection subsystem, computer-based image analyzing subsystem, input/output interface circuitry, and archive image database subsystem;

-FIG. 2 is schematic diagram of a topographical image detector of the first illustrative embodiment of the present invention, in which a slanted fringe light diffractive grating is coupled to a compact light transmitting substrate in accordance with the principles of the present invention;
+FIG. 2 is schematic diagram of topographical image detector of the first illustrative embodiment of the present invention, in which a slanted fringe light diffractive grating is coupled to a compact light transmitting substrate in accordance with the present invention;

-FIG. 3 is schematic diagram of a topographical image detector of the second illustrative embodiment of the present invention, in which a first slanted-fringe light diffractive transmitting substrate at a position along the optical axis of the image detector and object illuminating region of the substrate:
+FIG. 3 is schematic diagram of topographical image detector of the second illustrative embodiment of the present invention, in which a first slanted fringe light diffractive grating is realized in a volume hologram affixed to a light transmitting substrate at a position along the optical axis of the image detector and object illuminating region of the substrate;

-FIG. 4 is schematic diagram of a topographical image invention, in which illuminating light enters the light transmitting substrate through an input light-coupling hologram attached to the face of the substrate, and is totally internally reflected therewithin before the illuminating light illumisubstrate but at a position along the optical axis of the image detector and object illuminating region of the substrate;
+FIG. 4 is schematic diagram of topographical image detector of the third illustrative embodiment of the present invention, in which illuminating light enters the light transmitting substrate through an input coupling hologram disposed attached to the face of the substrate and totally internally reflects within the substrate before illuminating but at a position along the optical axis of the image detector and object illuminating region of the substrate;

-FIG. 5 is a perspective view of the topographical image detector of the fourth illustrative embodiment of the present reflection-type volume hologram embodying a slantedfringe light diffractive grating are used to illuminate the object illuminating region of the light transmitting substrate, while a CCD image detector affixed to the light transmitting substrate is used to detect the image of the topographical pattern of the illuminated object positioned along the optical axis of the CCD image detector;
+FIG. 5 is a perspective view of the topographical image detector of the fourth illustrative embodiment of the present invention, in which substantially monochromatic light and a reflection-type volume hologram embodying a slanted fringe light diffractive grating are used to illuminate the 5 object illuminating region of the light transmitting substrate, while a CCD image detector affixed to the light transmitting substrate is used to detect the image of the topographical pattern of the illuminated object positioned along the optical axis of the CCD image detector;